cbira353/cbira353.github.io/_posts/articles/2017-09-06--Blognotes-033-Setting-up-the-environment.md

 ---
 layout: post
-title: "How to Build a Simple Flask application"
+title: "09 How to Build a Simple Flask application"
 excerpt: "We create a simple demonstration of Flask and how we use its simple routing functions to display some quotes on a browser."
 categories: articles
 tags: [api, python, flask]